-Definition.-Cold-blooded vertebrates that breathe by means of branchiæ during some period of their existence, but possess lungs in addition, sooner or later.
+Definition.-Cold-blood vertebrates that breathe by means of branchiæ during some period of their existence, but possess lungs as well, sooner or later.
 Some possess median cutaneous fringes, but never fin rays.
 The skull articulates with the spine by two condyles.
-The base occipital is always cartilaginous.
+The basi-occipital is always cartilaginous.